ronikurnia1/TalkToDoc/integrate.md

 9. You test watsonx Assistant directly inside watsonx Assistant webtool by clicking **Preview** button at the bottom right corner

-9. Re-publish your watsonx Assistant on Live environment if you want to see the effect on your app.
+10. Re-publish your watsonx Assistant on Live environment if you want to see the effect on your app.

+11. Congratulation, you've completed this workshop!